 Serve gazpacho in bowls for lunch or a snack.
 Pair it with grilled chicken or shrimp for dinner.
 Team it up with a quesadilla.
 Pour it into shot glasses and serve gazpacho shooters as an appetizer.
 Gazpacho can be enjoyed many ways.

-Almost No Cooking, Just Prep Work
+Almost No Cooking – Just Prep Work

-This recipe has some prep work, but no cooking (ok, one hardboiled egg, that’s not really cooking).
-The hardboiled egg and bread crumbs give the soup body and the chicken broth (or vegetable broth) adds more richness than water.
+This recipe has some prep work, but no cooking (ok, one hard-boiled egg, that’s not really cooking).
+The hard-boiled egg and bread crumbs give the soup body and the chicken broth (or vegetable broth) adds more richness than water.

 While the egg and chicken broth may not be traditional, bread or breadcrumbs are used in many authentic recipes I’ve seen.
 Sweet bell peppers are also a traditional component.
 If you like sweet peppers, add some red or yellow diced peppers to your vegetable mix.
 I leave them out because my husband can’t stand them (I love them).

-If you prefer a vegetarian version, use homemade vegetable broth.
+- Vegetarian version: use homemade vegetable broth.
 Canned or boxed versions don’t usually taste very good.
 If you’ve never made homemade stock/broth, there are links below to help.

 Puree in a Blender

 Once mixed, smooth the gazpacho out in a blender or food processor to the texture you prefer.
 I use a Vita-Mix blender, because of the large capacity and power.
 Chill for about 4 hours or overnight and enjoy.
+You will need to puree in two batches.

 A note on inspiration.
 Originally I used a recipe from Elizabeth Shephard called Mom’s Gazpacho on the Epicurious website.
 I’ve changed the recipe so much over the years that I call it my own now, but it was her recipe that gave me the idea to use the hardboiled egg and breadcrumbs for body.